This article is by staff writer Holly Johnson.

 Here’s what we did:

-- We set an e-fund ceiling.
+- We set an emergency fund ceiling.
 Since our bare-bones expenses are around $3,000 per month, we decided that our emergency fund shouldn’t exceed $15,000, or five months of expenses.
 Although this is more than some experts recommend, we decided to keep slightly more cash on hand due to our specific situation.

 - I fully funded my retirement for 2013.
-Since I became self-employed in 2013, I am able to save for retirement in a simplified employee pension, or SEP IRA.
+Since I became self-employed in 2013, I am able to save for retirement in a Simplified Employee Pension, or SEP IRA.
 The rules for 2013 allowed me to stash up to 25 percent of my net self-employment income (up to $51,000) into my account.
 Since we were spending down our e-fund, I went ahead and topped that off.

 - I fully-funded my Roth IRA for the year.
 We decided another good use of excess funds was to go ahead and max out our Roth IRAs for the year by contributing $5,500.